 IAS 16.15-16 IAS 16.73(a) IAS 16.29 IAS 16.30 Buildings, IT equipment and other equipment (comprising fittings and furniture) are initially recognised at acquisition cost or manufacturing cost, including any costs directly attributable to bringing the assets to the location and condition necessary for them to be capable of operating in the manner intended by the Group's management.
-Buildings and IT equipment also include leasehold property held under a finance lease (see Note 4.14).
+Buildings and IT equipment also include leasehold property (see Note 4.15).
 Buildings, IT equipment and other equipment are subsequently measured at cost less accumulated depreciation and impairment losses.